meowyih/win32-screen-update-demo/README.md

 # Sample code shows how to refresh screen using memory buffer directly in win32

 Win32 provides HDC/GDI+ to let developer to draw the Window.
 However, the performance is not acceptable if you are developing a game with 30fps or 60fps.
 In that case, draw and update on the memory directly is a requirement.
-I wrote this simple demo shows how to do it.
+I wrote this simple demo to show how to do it.

 ## Create a standard win32 project using Visual studio